The Disability Housing Centre

 • Doesn’t need any home modifications

-• Opportunity for people with high care needs to access permanent, high quality housing in the community
+• Provides the opportunity for people with high care needs to access permanent, high quality housing in the community

 • Maximises independence through special features